lboos/Hindi-reader/README.md

 ## Future possible use cases

-**Click to translate** - user can click on a Hindi word in the Devanagari document and the output is English translation(s) of the word.
+**Click to translate** - user can click on a Hindi word in the Devanagari document and the output is an English translation of the word.

 **English to Hindi word translation** - user can input an English word related to the text and the output is a Hindi translation of the word.